 Returning to the discussion of Acts 2:38, Melton says, "...the term 'for' does not always mean 'in order to'..."
 He gives Luke 5:14 as an example, where Jesus healed a leper and told him to go offer a sacrifice "for your cleansing."
-The sacrifice was not in order to be cleansed, but because he'd already been cleansed.
-From this, Melton concludes: "the word 'for' sometimes means 'because of."
-This would be a great example, if the same Greek word was used in both texts.
-The Greek word rendered "for: in Luke 5:14 is peri; the word rendered "for" in Acts 2:38 is eis.
-Allow me to give an example that uses the same word, but not just the same work, the same phrase in the Greek.
+From this, Melton concludes: "the word 'for' sometimes means 'because of," since the man had already been cleansed of his leprosy.
+While it is true he'd been healed, he had not yet been cleansed.
+Jesus commanded him to go make sacrifice according to the Law (Leviticus 14:4, 20-21).
+According to the Law, he would not be clean until after the sacrifices were made.
+When Jesus sent him to make sacrifice "for your cleansing," it was because he was already cleansed; it was in order to be cleansed.

+There is another problem with using Luke 5:14 to demonstrate "for" can mean "because of" in Acts 2:38.
+The texts don't use the same Greek word for "for."
+The word in Luke 5:14 is peri; the word in Acts 2:38 is eis.
+Allow me to give an example that uses the same word; not just the same word, but the exact same phrase in the Greek.
 Matthew 26:28 reads, "For this is My blood of the new covenant, which is shed for many for the remission of sins."
 The Lord's blood was shed "for the remission of sins" (eis aphesis hamartia).
 Will Melton or anyone else affirm that Jesus blood was shed BECAUSE we already had the remission of sins?
 Everyone understands His blood was shed UNTO the remission of sins.
 Peter says we are baptized "for the remission of sins" (eis aphesis hamartia).
 There is no valid reason to make the phrase mean something different in Acts 2:38 than what it means in Matthew 26:28.